 It is the most common dish in any Punjabi household.
-Here the Eggplants (the larger variety) are roasted and the pulp is then mashed up and sauted with onion, ginger, garlic, chilies and other spices to make a delectable side dish.
-Served with hot chapattis, few sliced onions and green chillies, it makes up a healthy and wholesome meal anytime of the day.
+Here the eggplants (the larger variety) are roasted on an open flame and the pulp is then mashed up and sauteed with onion, ginger, garlic, chilies and other spices to make a yummy side dish.
+Served with chapatis, few sliced onions and green chilies, it makes for a healthy and a wholesome meal anytime of the day.

-They are usually served in Dhabas across the country.
-To give it a smoky flavour, place a small live charcoal in a small container and put it in the centre of the prepared dish.
+They are usually served in Dhabas across the country..For some smokey flavour, place a small live charcoal in a small container and put in the centre of the prepared dish.
 Immediately add a tsp. of ghee and quickly cover with a lid.
 Open after 5-10 minutes.
-You will get a lovely smokey fragrant to the dish.
-So now check for a step by step guide with pictures to prepare it.
+This gives a lovely smokey fragrance to the dish.

 - 1 big Eggplant (the ones meant only for bhartas)